• Sea turtle conservation in Nicaragua

 Threats:

 Sea turtle eggs are a highly-valued food in traditional Nicaraguan culture.
 Egg and nest collection is an activity that has been practiced for generations, but is now taking place at unsustainable rates.
-The local communities of El Rosario and Salinas Grandes have turned instead to conservation efforts.
-The work at these two sites provides local opportunities for employment, skill acquisition and learning.
+The local community of Salinas Grandes has turned instead to conservation efforts.
+The work at 'Playa' Salinas Grandes provides local opportunities for employment, skill acquisition and learning.

 Actions & Results: